Yanagisawa Wind Instruments

 Yanagisawa Wind Instruments Co., Ltd. is a Japanese woodwind instrument manufacturing company known for its range of professional grade saxophones.
-Along with Yamaha, they are one of the leading manufacturers of saxophones in their country of origin.
+Along with Yamaha, they are one of the leading manufacturers of saxophones in Japan.
 The company currently manufactures sopranino, soprano, alto, tenor, and baritone saxophones.

 In the United States, Yanagisawa products are commercialized and distributed by Conn-Selmer, a subsidiary of Steinway Musical Instruments.

 History

-The history of woodwind manufacturing in Japan had its origins in 1894 when Tokutaro Yanagisawa began repairing imported woodwinds for military band members.
-Within that wartime setting, Tokutaro's repair shop soon evolved into an instrument factory—the first to build woodwind instruments on Japanese soil.
-Tokutaro's son Takanobu followed in his father's footsteps, choosing to pursue a career in the craft of instrument-making, and built his first prototype saxophone in 1951.
+The history of woodwind manufacturing in Japan has its origins in 1894 when Tokutaro Yanagisawa began repairing imported woodwinds for military band members.
+Tokutaro's repair shop soon evolved into an instrument factory—the first to build woodwind instruments on Japanese soil.
+Tokutaro's son Takanobu followed in his father's footsteps, choosing to pursue a career in the craft of instrument-making.
+Takanobu built his first prototype saxophone in 1951.

 Starting in the late 1960s, Yanagisawa exported saxophones sold under various distributor's names, providing a large portion of the instruments sold under the Vito (Japan) brand and representing Leblanc's Martin brand for saxophones starting in 1971.
-In 1978, the 800 series models were introduced, which became the first Yanagisawa saxophones exported under Yanagisawa's own name.
+In 1978, the 800 series models were introduced.
+These became the first Yanagisawa saxophones exported under Yanagisawa's own name.

-In 1980, the 500 series was introduced for sale under other brands in the student/intermediate market.
-The Yanagisawa name soon became known for the impeccable workmanship, accurate intonation, and playability of its products.
-With the growth of Yanagisawa's reputation, interest in finding Yanagisawa instruments sold under other brands has become heightened in the used instrument market.
+In 1980, the 500 series was introduced for sale under other brand names in the student/intermediate market.
+With the growth of Yanagisawa's reputation, interest in finding Yanagisawa instruments sold under other brand names has become heightened in the used instrument market.